Frequently asked questions about lung cancer

 The March 2006 lung cancer death of nonsmoker Dana Reeve, the widow of Superman actor Christopher Reeve, shed some light on this issue.
 It turns out that more than 60% of new lung cancer patients have never smoked or already have quit smoking, say experts.
 In some of these people, exposure to secondhand smoke may actually be a culprit.
 Reeve, for example, a lounge singer, performed in some very smoky clubs.
 So in short, yes nonsmokers can - and do - get lung cancer.
 Some cases of lung cancer develop after a long-time smoker has quit, although the risk decreases with time

 How is lung cancer treated?

-To treat lung cancer, surgery to remove the tumour, radiotherapy (X-rays directed at the site of the tumour that kill or shrink cancer cells), chemotherapy (systemic medicines that kill all fast-growing cells in the body including cancer cells), and experimental treatments are all part of your doctors tool box.
+To treat lung cancer, surgery to remove the tumour, radiotherapy (X-rays directed at the site of the tumour that kill or shrink cancer cells), chemotherapy (drugs that kill all fast-growing cells in the body including cancer cells), and experimental treatments are all part of your doctors toolbox.
 Before deciding on which treatment or combination of treatments is right for you, your doctor will have to determine how advanced your lung cancer is, a process called staging.